-When you think of the life of a child or children challenges, what do you think of?
-No responsibilities, playing all day long, not a care in the world.
-Wrong!
+When you think of the life of a child, what do you think of?
+Little-to-no responsibilities, playing all day long, not a care in the world.

-Through the first few years they are usually soaking information in like a sponge, copying and assimilating those around them.
-This includes watching how people react to situations or events, and to each other.
-Through this limited understanding of the world they learn, sometimes incorrectly, how to experience and react to emotional states.
+Through the first few years they are usually absorbing information like a sponge, they’re copying and assimilating those closest to them.
+This includes watching how others react to situations or events, and to each other.
+Through this limited understanding of the world they learn, sometimes incorrectly, how to experience and react to their own situations.

-Children who suffer from physical or medical factors most often have underlying anxiety – often worrying about situations beyond their control or comprehension.
+Children who suffer from physical or medical factors may have underlying anxiety – often worrying about situations beyond their control or comprehension.
 This leads to a distinct lack of confidence because of the elongated dependence on one or both of their parents or care-givers.
+This mental stress can causes physical upsets.

-Sometimes the child will “grow out of it” but what’s more likely is that the child (and maybe even the parent) matures enough to resolve the emotional issues that triggered the problem in the first place.
+Sometimes the child will simply “grow out of it”, the child (and maybe even the parent) matures enough to resolve the emotional issues that triggered the problem in the first place.
+Various ‘attachment styles’ may develop as a foundation for future interactions.

-Remember, can children suffer from stress too.
-Many events in a child’s life can produce a stress response – trauma events, relationships and interactions with siblings or peer groups, school, dependency on a parent and a lack of control or comprehension.
+Many events in a child’s life can produce a stress response – traumatic events, relationships and interactions with siblings or peer groups, school, dependency on a parent and a lack of control or comprehension.
+Recently, it has been isolation, home-schooling and the stress that can be caused by loneliness and lack of interaction with friends.

-Nail biting, stuttering, obsessive compulsive disorder (OCD) and other habits can be addressed by simple mindset coaching using modalities such as hypnosis and NLP.
-In the substantial majority of cases I have seen and treated, the child has achieved a satisfactory outcome.
+Nail biting, skin picking, stuttering, obsessive compulsive disorder (OCD) and other habits can be addressed by simple mindset coaching using techniques such as hypnosis/meditation, CBT and NLP.

-Hypnosis is a very effective modality that I often use to help children.
-And children are usually outstanding hypnotic subjects.
-They have such magnificent imaginations that you can induce a hypnotic mindset easily and rapidly by getting them, for example, to imagine taking off in a space craft or taking part in their favourite television program or movie.
+Hypnosis, a relaxing form of guided meditation, is a very effective tool that I employ with children to help them overcome their symptoms.
+Children are usually outstanding hypnotic subjects.
+They often have such magnificent imaginations that you can introduce positive suggestions easily and rapidly by getting them, for example, to imagine launching into space or taking part in their favourite television program or movie.

-Hypnosis is able to play a major role in guiding thought patterns in the child and can help the child to make effective changes in the child’s behaviour even when used in conjunction with previously prescribed drugs.
+Relaxation is able to play a major role in guiding thought patterns in the child and can help the child to make effective changes in their own behaviour without the need to become stressed or overwhelmed.

 Bed wetting or Enuresis, can be particularly distressing to both child and parent and is a very common complaint.
 My first suggestion is to visit a GP in order to rule out any physical causes.
-Then address the possible psychogenic factors, these may involve loss, grief, sibling rivalry, emotional immaturity etc.
+Then address the possible psychological factors, these may involve loss, grief, sibling rivalry, emotional immaturity or trauma, etc.

 Children can be easily regressed in hypnosis to reveal an underlying cause of a problem.
 After a rapport has been established, a child will often express their fears and hang-ups about parents, teachers, siblings, school etc. to a therapist who will act as a substitute for the grown up they normally will not speak to or about.
 The hypnotherapist is then able to reframe that which has been spoken about by the child to his or her great benefit.